Gait Characterization in Duchenne Muscular Dystrophy (DMD) Using a Single-Sensor Accelerometer: Classical Machine Learning and Deep Learning Approaches: Introduction

-The increasing availability of high-quality, low-cost triaxial accelerometers and inertial measurement units as stand-alone devices or integrated into commonly-available smartphones yields new opportunities to gather community level data across a wide range of typically-developing individuals and those affected by movement-related disorders.
-Because of this, researchers are developing a better understanding of how to extract and interpret temporal and spatial features of single accelerometer data that include step counts and frequencies but also a wide variety of other features \cite{REF_7} \cite{REF_13} including step lengths, step velocities \cite{REF_4} \cite{REF_8} and triaxial power spectra \cite{REF_9} \cite{REF_10} and to use those features in principal component analyses to evaluate between-group differences and changes over time \cite{REF_11}.
-The utility of these measures in describing disease severity and tracking disease progression has been demonstrated in the GRMD dog model of DMD \cite{dog}, as well as in children with DMD \cite{REF_12}.
+The increasing availability of high-quality, low-cost triaxial accelerometers and inertial measurement units as stand-alone devices or integrated into commonly-available smartphones yields new opportunities to gather community level data across a wide range of typically-developing (TD) individuals and those affected by movement-related disorders.
+Because of this, researchers are developing a better understanding of how to extract and interpret temporal and spatial features of single accelerometer data that include not only step counts and frequencies but also a wide variety of other features~\cite{REF_7}~\cite{REF_13} including step lengths, step velocities~\cite{REF_4}~\cite{REF_8} and triaxial power spectra~\cite{REF_9}~\cite{REF_10} in order to use those features in principal components analysis (PCA) to evaluate between-group differences and changes over time~\cite{REF_11}.
+The utility of these measures in describing disease severity and tracking disease progression has been demonstrated in the golden retriever muscular dystrophy (GRMD) of DMD~\cite{dog}, as well as in children with DMD~\cite{REF_12}.

-In this project, we evaluate the utility of various classical machine learning (CML) and deep learning (DL)-based approaches to differentiate between children with and without DMD using data from consumer-level mobile phone accelerometers during walking and running tasks.
-We developed a system consisting of a smartphone-based software application to collect raw data remotely using the phone's built-in accelerometer sensor, combined with a web-based tool to aggregate, store and analyze data.
-We extracted the temporal/spatial gait characteristics and used CML and DL techniques \cite{DL_REF} to evaluate the gait changes associated with DMD, using both extracted features and raw data.
+Because of the increasing availability of such sensing data, there is a strong demand for automated systems that can thoroughly analyze and utilize such data.
+In this project, we take the first step towards this goal.
+We evaluate the utility of various classical machine learning (CML) and deep learning (DL)-based approaches to differentiate between children with and without DMD using data from consumer-level mobile phone accelerometers during walking and running activities.
+We developed a system (Walk4Me~\cite{dmdpropose20davis}~\cite{walk4me_page}) consisting of a smartphone-based application to collect raw data remotely using the phone's built-in accelerometer sensor, combined with a web-based tool to aggregate, store and analyze data.
+We extracted the temporal/spatial gait characteristics and used CML and DL techniques~\cite{DL_REF} to evaluate the gait changes associated with DMD, using both extracted features and raw data.